 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
-We strongly advocate against this choice.
-Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+We strongly recommend against this choice.
+Typically a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
+The phrase “drop-in” is suggesting retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
 If this vital step is avoided, your system will quickly stop working, and you’ll need to get a new unit anyway.

 It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we keep track of any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
-To avoid emergencies on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old system before it doesn’t work.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To avoid an emergency on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe